Finger Test Probes & Accessibility Testing Probes

 - Handle can be threaded for use with force gauges

-- Rigid finger-probe configuration for forceful insertion applications
+- Rigid finger-probe configuration for procedures requiring force application

 - Constructed from stainless steel with Delrin® handle

-The ULP-01 UL Finger Probe is the UL-style test finger positioned for product standards that call for the UL finger geometry rather than the IEC articulated international finger.
-It uses all-nylon construction, includes a palm simulator, and features restricted joint movement.
+The ULP-01 UL Finger Test Probe is an articulated UL-style test finger intended for product standards that specify UL finger geometry rather than IEC international test-finger geometry.

 Product Details